 Where in the world was nanopay this week?

-Q: How did this event compare to similar conferences you’ve attended?
+How did this conference compare to others?

 Q: Any surprises at the event?

 One of the biggest surprises was the amount of celebrities presenting.
 Seth Rogan flew in to discuss his new Cannabis company, Akon presented his cryptocurrency, A-koin, Timbaland spoke as well, as did Jillionaire (from Majer Lazer).

 The presence of celebs felt gimmicky to some, but showed how much attention the tech industry is attracting today.
 The event also reiterated the fact that Toronto has become a global hub for technology.

 Q: What generated the most buzz around nanopay and its products?

 Launching our small-to-medium sized business payment platform, Ablii, at Collision was great.
 We were able to generate a lot of buzz, especially with our CEO, Laurence, mentioning the product while on stage.

 The fact that Ablii is so cost-effective probably generated the most buzz for many of the early stage startups.
 Early stage startup wants to be as efficient and cost-effective as possible, so working with a company like nanopay will help them scale.
 This is also the perfect stage for a lot of these companies to implement a new payment processing tech, as it can be more challenging to integrate a new payment provider into a more mature product.